dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

-When these logistic process structures involve stringent secrecy, coverups of mistakes, distortion of information and amplification of disinformation, this work sometimes or in most cases.
-Sometimes these factors contribute to a system blinded to parts of itself, increasing the likelihood of undesirable
-[Black Swan events](http://www.investopedia.com/terms/b/blackswan.asp).
-Not all [Black Swan](https://en.wikipedia.org/wiki/Black_swan_theory) events are negative, but since it is their poorly definition which causes them to escape undetected as randomness, then might the amplification of disinformation suppress the recognition of an event signature that would have otherwise never been a Black Swan?
+When these logistic process structures involve stringent secrecy, coverups of mistakes, distortion of information and amplification of disinformation, this may work sometimes or in most cases.
+However, sometimes these factors contribute towards a system being blinded to parts of itself, increasing the likelihood of undesirable [Black Swan events](http://www.investopedia.com/terms/b/blackswan.asp).
+Not all [Black Swan](https://en.wikipedia.org/wiki/Black_swan_theory) events are negative, but since it is their ineffability and poor definibility which causes them to escape undetected as randomness, then might the amplification of disinformation suppress the recognition of an event signature that would have otherwise never been a Black Swan?

 The tendancy to amplify beliefs & perceived beliefs to encourage consensus, discourage divergent beliefs & behavior, can render the system simpler to understand and easier to manage, yes.
-However, the system does not exist in isolation, nor is it wise to believe you can covertly operate on the sociological organization, as though your secrecy can be post-justified as variable control.
+However, the system does not exist in isolation, nor is it wise to believe you can covertly operate on the sociological organism, as though your secrecy can be post-justified as variable control.

 <a name="spectral-coherence-of-knowledge-information-and-agent-context-strongly-influences-conceptualization-and-anticipation" />